emily-ap/useful_scripts/README.md

 # useful_scripts
 Emily's Useful Scripts!!!

 ### Basic useful scripts are listed below.
 More grouped useful scripts are in respective directories of this repo.
+Available directories:
+- binning --> gives some scripts to make binning with concoct, maxbin2, and metabat2 a bit easier.

 ## use a text file to copy files from a separate directory
 ```